コンテンツにスキップ

 共生社会を目指してアートの力で新しいミライへの一歩を ~カガヤク ミライ ガ ミエル カナガワ2021~

-This summer, the Tokyo 2020 Olympics were held.
+This summer, the Tokyo 2020 Olympic Games were held.

-Under the scorching Tokyo sun, the heated battles between players from around the world were well worth watching even on television.
+Under the scorching Tokyo sun, athletes from around the world competed in fierce battles that were well worth watching on television.

-This summer, as the eyes of the world turn to Japan, Kanagawa Prefecture and the Tokyo Organising Committee of the Olympic and Paralympic Games will be hosting a series of online programs as part of the "Tokyo 2020 NIPPON Festival," an official cultural program of the Tokyo 2020 Olympic and Paralympic Games, to serve as a symbol of solidarity that transcends all boundaries.
+This summer, with eyes fixed on Japan from all over the world, Kanagawa Prefecture and the Tokyo 2020 Organising Committee will be streaming programs online one after another as part of the "Tokyo 2020 NIPPON Festival," an official cultural program of the Tokyo 2020 Olympic and Paralympic Games, to serve as a symbol of solidarity that transcends all boundaries.

-"ONE - Our New Episode - Presented by Japan Airlines," one of three programs sponsored by the Tokyo 2020 Organizing Committee, is based on the theme of "Towards the realization of an inclusive society."
-The program aims to highlight the unique personalities of each individual, such as those with disabilities, gender, and nationality, and to create opportunities for people to meet and interact with each other, thereby feeling their value, becoming aware of them, and developing empathy and resonance, thereby bringing about changes in awareness and behavior.
+"ONE - Our New Episode - Presented by Japan Airlines," one of three programs sponsored by the Tokyo 2020 Organizing Committee, is themed "Toward the realization of an inclusive society."
+It aims to highlight the unique personalities of individuals, including those with disabilities, genders, and nationalities, and to create opportunities for encounters and interactions that foster a sense of value, awareness, empathy, and resonance, ultimately bringing about changes in awareness and behavior.

-This program consists of two projects: "Our Glorious Future ~KANAGAWA 2021~" and "MAZEKOZE Island Tour."
+This program is comprised of two projects: "Our Glorious Future ~KANAGAWA 2021~" and the "MAZEKOZE Island Tour."

-This time, we will be focusing on "Our Glorious Future ~KANAGAWA 2021~Kagayaku Mirai ga Mieru Kanagawa 2021", hosted by Kanagawa Prefecture and the Tokyo 2020 Organizing Committee.
+This time, we'll be focusing on "Our Glorious Future ~KANAGAWA 2021~," sponsored by Kanagawa Prefecture and the Tokyo 2020 Organizing Committee.

 ■Our Glorious Future ~KANAGAWA 2021~KANAGAWA 2021